seemoo-lab/watchwitch/README.md

 ## Features

 * The WatchWitch app provides internet access to the watch using the SHOES protocol.
-Statistics on contacted hosts and data transferred are displayed in the *Network Stats* view.
+Statistics on contacted hosts and data transferred are displayed in the *Firewall* view, which allows you to block selected connections.
-* Send text message notifications to the watch using the *Chat* view.
+* Send text message notifications to the watch (and set up notification forwarding) using the *Chat* view.
 * Browse health data collected by the watch in the *Health* view, including ECG charts and GPS tracks.
 * View a list of open apps, alarms set, and the ringer state of the watch (only available after sent by the watch).
 * Receive and download screenshots taken on the watch and communication transcripts in the *Files* view.